RohitJainn/Cloud-Computing-DevOps/Assignment 4 - Deploy static Web application using AWS S3 service/readme.md

 # Assignment No 4
-## Title: Deploy Web application using S3 Bucket (PHP/Python/Node.js any application).
+## Deploy Web application using S3 Bucket (PHP/Python/Node.js any application).

 ## Theory:
              1) What is S3 service of AWS